rhlkmth/kokoroTTS-UI-Replicate-api-/README.md

-# Streamlit Text-to-Speech App with Replicate API
+# Kokoro Text-to-Speech App with Replicate API

 This is a Streamlit web application that uses the Replicate API to generate speech from text.